 If you’re looking for active adventures, Palm Springs delivers with gorgeous desert hikes and stargazing in two internationally designated Dark Sky Parks (Joshua Tree National Park and Borrego Springs).

-Tee off at more than 110 local golf courses or follow in the footsteps of celebrities when you swing a racquet at dozens of tennis courts here.
+You can tee off at more than 110 local golf courses or follow in the footsteps of celebrities when you swing a racquet at dozens of tennis courts here.

 Looking to relax?
 Whether you’re here for a girl’s weekend or reconnecting as a couple, Palm Springs is home to world-famous spas, chef-crafted cocktails, and top-shelf restaurants.